tenzir/tenzir/plugins/aggregate/README.md

 ### `group-by`

 A list of columns to group by.
-VAST internally calculates the cross product for all the configured columns for every row, and sorts the data into buckets for aggregation.
+VAST internally calculates the combined hash for all the configured columns for every row, and sorts the data into buckets for aggregation.

-### `round-temporal-multiple`
+### `time-resolution`

-An optional duration value that specifies the tolerancy when comparing time values in the `group-by` section.
+An optional duration value that specifies the tolerance when comparing time values in the `group-by` section.

-### `sum` / `min` / `max` / `mean` / `any` / `all`
+### `sum` / `min` / `max` / `any` / `all`

-A list of columns to perform the respective computation on within the grouped buckets.
-Fields that have no such compute operation and are not part of the `group-by` columns are dropped from the output.
+A list of columns to perform the respective aggregation function on within the grouped buckets.
+Fields that have no such function specified and are not part of the `group-by` columns are dropped from the output.

-### `disable-eager-pass` / `disable-lazy-pass`

-By default, the `aggregate` transform step computes the aggregation in two
-passes:
-- An eager pass when a batch of data arrives at the transformation, and
-- a lazy pass when VAST requests the result of the transformation.

-Either of the passes may be disabled depending on the use case.
-We highly recommend leaving both passes enabled when using the `aggregate` transform with the `compaction` plugin.

-Note that if both passes are enabled, `mean` calculates the mean of the eager result during the lazy pass, which may introduce rounding errors.

 ## Usage Example